HimaniPatel4692/map101websitework/src/pages/index.md

           digitally among youngsters.
 It seems easiest and also a cheapest way for marketing having a strong facebook and instagram pages with attractive food posts and a blog.

-          This strategy seems reliable to us because without spending huge budget we can expect a good return with this, as we are starters its free to use and it will also help us to increase traffic on our website moreover when it comes to ads we are only paying per click and it also cheaper, and we can also reach out to large customers because nowadays everyone have their social media account and you can target specific group of audience.
-Positive reviews also helps us to create a good impression on customers.

-          >
         align: left
         image: images/feature.svg
         image_position: left